'Dark' Season 3: That Totally Insane Ending, Explained

 And in the Claudia quote above, she straight up says she’s altered her own path over the course of these cycles as she tried to figure out how all this stuff works.
 And with the disruption of time, Eva has managed to break free of the loop any number of times, but the irony is that she’s only done it to preserve the loop.
 Which in turn means that breaking the loop is another facet of the loop itself.
 The mysterious man who appears in threes — you know, the guy with a cleft lip who roams around with both a younger and older version of himself — is another example of this.

 It’s not clear how he came to be, exactly.
 He’s Martha’s son with Jonas, and I assume that his unique state is the result of Adam dropping the weird time blob on her.
 But we don’t really know much more than that. but we do know that Eva was using him as a sort of enforcer to maintain the loop by any means.
-He may actually be some kind of exception to the laws of these universes in some way, but, again, there’s not much to go on with them that we’ve parsed yet.
+He’s responsible for so many of the bad things that happened.
+And he may actually be some kind of exception to the laws of these universes in some way, but, again, there’s not much to go on with them that we’ve parsed yet.

+I’ve read other theories that state that the pregnant Martha that Adam put inside the time blob really did die, and her baby died with her, and that this mysterious man was actually born of an alternate Martha who wasn’t put in the time blob.
+That’s also plausible, but I think that either way it’s beyond the realm of what we can track with certainty because we don’t really know what his deal is.

+We know he works for Eva, and we know what he’s done to maintain the loop, but we really know nothing else for sure.

-We could talk about that stuff all day but, again, it would be madness to delve too deep in this too quickly.
+We could talk about that stuff all day but, again, it would be madness to delve too deep while we’re still absorbing what we just saw.
 Eventually we’d start trying to figure out what was going on at the beginning of the time coil and I’m not sure yet if we have enough information about all that.
 There would be a lot of mind-bending hypotheticals down that path.

 But one thing we can certainly infer is that when Claudia talks about formulating her plan to end the two universes, she’s describing a process that took multiple loops to bring to fruition.
 And along the way, she had to to what she could to maintain the loop and keep the variables from changing.
 Each iteration of Claudia learned more and more until we reached the ending that we saw in season 3.